mosTavassoli/RunTogether-UX/M3/milestone3.md

 first facilitator explain the project and main activites, then ask them to do the some tasks to see how they can be involve with the wirefram, forexample: find a running group, join a group, check the progress in running and in the middle of doing these tasks they encounter with some issues and reported to the facilitator.

-Potential changes: <br/>
+Reported Changes with our potential changes: <br/>
-1- Return button to home page after joining to a group <br/>
+[Feedback evaluator1: You cannot go back after you have joined a run group]<br/>
-[Feedback evaluator1: You cannot go back after you have joined a run group]
+Our response: After joining to a group, it returns to the joined groups and if you cancel you will back to the groups.

-2- Putting this function for filtering the groups based on the location, number of members, max km for runnign and group rate and also by typing name of the group. <br/>
+[Feedback evaluator1: Search bar does not appear in the search menu]<br/>
-[Feedback evaluator1:Search bar does not appear in the search menu]<br/>
+[Feedback evaluator2: The page for searching teams doesn't have a search bar for finding teams by name]<br/>
-[Feedback evaluator2:The page for searching teams doesn't have a search bar for finding teams by name]
+Potential change1: Putting this function for filtering the groups based on the location, number of members, max km for runnign and group rate and also by typing name of the group.

-3- Thinking about better icons to convey its main functionality without hesitation.<br/>
+[Feedback evaluator1: Menu at the bottom of the application lacks description; it is not simple to understand functionality of the icon]<br/>
-[Feedback evaluator1: Menu at the bottom of the application lacks description; it is not simple to understand functionality of the icon]
+Potential change2: We will add a short text for each icons such as: Feed,Training,Groups,Profile to convey its  functionality easier and without hesitation.

-4- The proper set of colors will be apply for buttons and texts. <br/>
+[Feedback evaluator2: Buttons "Join" and "Cancel" in the page for joining a team and also the "Add" button when registering a team all share the same color, making it confusing]<br/>
-[Feedback evaluator2: Buttons "Join" and "Cancel" in the page for joining a team and also the "Add" button when registering a team all share the same color, making it confusing]
+Potential change3: The proper set of colors will be apply for buttons and texts.<br/>

-5- Using the proper words for our actions. <br/>
+[Feedback evaluator2: When adding a new team having the button named as "Add" instead of "Save" isn't conform to standards.]<br/>
-[Feedback evaluator2: When adding a new team having the button named as "Add" instead of "Save" isn't conform to standards.]
+Our response: We think for adding a new group the proper word is "Add" since we don't want to save changes.  <br/>

-6- Proper place for creating a new group button. <br/>
+[Feedback evaluator2: Having the "+" button for adding a new team in the page for searching teams may not be intuitive at first.]<br/>
-[Feedback evaluator2: Having the "+" button for adding a new team in the page for searching teams may not be intuitive at first.]
+Our response: For adding a new group the only page that seems related and easier is searching group.<br/>

-7- Putting placeholder name for textboxes to help user to write the username and at the same time searching that username.<br/>
+[Feedback evaluator2: The procedure for adding members isn't easy to understand: requiring the user to insert manually all names in a single text field can lead to errors.]<br/>
-[Feedback evaluator2: The procedure for adding members isn't easy to understand: requiring the user to insert manually all names in a single text field can lead to errors.]
+Potential change4: Putting placeholder name for textboxes to help user to write the username and at the same time searching that username.<br/>